 Most seasoned tokers have accepted the minor inconvenience of cottonmouth as a potential side effect of enjoying their favourite wacky tobacky.
-Still, it may come as a surprising sensation for those who may be new to getting down with that good green.
+However, it may come as a surprising sensation for those who may be new to getting down with that green.

 After the recent 2020 US election, 36 states have now legalized medicinal marijuana, with another 15 states permitting it for recreational use.